WinFF/winff/ winff --username bggmtt/winff-icons/README-Icons.txt

 Winff's Icons are Copyright Alex Klepatsch 2009

-The are licensed under the GNU Public License v3
+These icons are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-You should have received a copy of the License with these Icons.
+These files are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-If not please see http://www.gnu.org
+You should have received a copy of the GNU General Public License along with these files.
+If not, see <http://www.gnu.org/licenses/>.

 The source of the logo's is included in the winff_logo2.svgz file.